Funding and Reimbursement

-- LSA: LSA has an annual budget of approximately $64,000 (about 70% of which comes from the Student Activity Fee and 30% of which comes from the Law School) to fund major events and the many student organizations.
-Student organization budgets are determined each May for the following academic year.
+- LSA: LSA has an annual budget of approximately $63,000 to fund major events and the many student organizations.
+Student organization budgets are determined during the summer for the following academic year.
 In addition, LSA maintains a contingency fund in order to be able to fund specific events.
 That money is generally available during the year in small amounts.
 It is critical that you do not spend money in excess of your budget.

 LSA student group accounts zero out at the end of each academic year.
 This means that money that your organization does not spend during the academic year does not roll over to the following academic year.

 Any student organization that has not held at least one event by the end of the first quarter will lose one-third of its annual budget.
 This policy ensures that Law School student organization funding is used, as all unused funding will go back across the Midway at the end of the academic year.

 - University Student Government: Student organizations that are RSOs are encouraged to request additional funding from the University’s Student Government (SG), since all University of Chicago students pay a Student Activity Fee, which is the primary source of revenue from which the SG funds RSOs.
 The SG uses this money to fund groups that have University-wide appeal and to provide services to the University community as a whole.
 For information about requesting funding from the SG, please review the Student Government Finance Committee’s Guide for Applying for Funding at https://studentactivities.uchicago.edu/orgs/sgfctips.shtml.

 If you are interested in receiving funding from the University Student Government, your group needs to become an RSO if it has not already done so.